Mullen89/Android_Projects/LiftNotes/README.txt

 Updated to v1.5: --full layout re-adjustments across all tabs/activities.

-Updated to v1.6: --added compatibility to API 23.
+12/13/18 Updated to v1.6: --added compatibility to API 23.
                  --fixed bug in back button in which it opened a new activity instead of finishing the current activity.

-new updates coming: convert to .CSV file, save to device instead of just shared preferences, graphs on progress.
+12/19/18 Updated to v1.7: --can now save workouts as a .CSV file to the local device.